amitofsk/dandy/docs/Dandy.md

 #### 5.1.3 Hello world

-Now we're ready to write our first MicroPython program that will run on the PSoC.
+Now we're ready to write our first MicroPython program that will run on the PSoC6.
 We'll use the Arduino Lab IDE, so open it now.
-<br><br>

 Write the following instruction in the editor, and press the `Run` button.
 You should see the result in the bottom terminal window.

 The print statement is actually evaluated on the microcontroller.
 The resulting message is sent serially via the USB cable to the computer and displayed in the terminal of the Arduino Lab IDE.